thebatking/juliar/README.md

 ##Welcome to *JULIAR *
 _Incepted On: 4/12/2015_
 #####*JULIAR * was originally a new "web" language written in pure javascript.
 It is now becoming a "desktop" language as well as we're building new Juliar ->ASM compilers, as well as Juliar suite.
+__The Project is now split into two versions: C compiled Shell Edition which is called Juliar CORE and this universal version__

+####Starting from Alpha 5, we use babel to transpile.
+Our code is cleaner now

 ####Why use *JULIAR * ?